Our Blogs

 I know, babies and kids are really really cute and they look even cuter when they smile than when they get disappointed.

-Nobody likes disappointing their children however, being a parent you may have realised by now, means that many times a day we have to be doing things we dont like and so do our children.
+Nobody likes disappointing their children however, being a parent you may have realised by now, means that many times a day we also have to be doing things we don’t want to or like doing - and so do our children.
+Thats life!

 The job of parenting means that we need to be teaching, guiding, encouraging and leading a lot of the time.
 The attitude in which we do that will determine how our efforts will be received by our little darlings.